 Just a short drive from Boulder, Gross Reservoir offers tremendous, but primitive outdoor experiences.
 The east side of the reservoir is open year-round, and open to boating from May to September, but the west side is closed during the winter.

-Boating – Boating is permitted, but motors are not.
-Neither is swimming nor wading, your only option is to stay on top of the nearly three-quarter square mile of water.
+Boating: Boating is permitted, but motors are not.
+Neither is swimming nor wading, so your only option is to stay on top of the nearly 3/4 square mile of water.

-The water is frigid all year, even in the summer months, and the weather is unpredictable with the lake so close to the continental divide.
+The water is frigid all year, even in the summer months, and the weather is unpredictable due to the lake being so close to the continental divide.
 Wind can come up quickly and unannounced.
 With the only amenities a restroom and picnic tables there isn’t much help if an emergency arrives.

-From Boulder – From downtown take Boulder Canyon Drive west to the 9th Street intersection then turn south.
-Stay on 9th until you reach Chautauqua Park then take the hard right turn west.
-The road name changes to Baseline road briefly then changes again to Flagstaff Road.
+From Boulder – Take Boulder Canyon Drive west to the 9th Street intersection then turn south.
+Stay on 9th until you reach Chautauqua Park, then take the hard right turn west.
+The Chautauqua Park changes to Baseline Road before becoming Flagstaff Road.
 Remain on Flagstaff Road until you reach the Gross Reservoir parking lot and you’re there.

 Address: Forest Service Rd 359, Nederland, CO 80466